These American Cities Feel Worlds Away – No Passport Needed

 Beyond their similar looks, both Paris and D.C. are famous for their cultural institutions.
 Where France’s capital city has The Louvre and the Palace of Versailles, D.C. has centuries of history on view at the National Portrait Gallery, the White House, and the Hillwood Museum, a glorious estate with nearly 20,000 objets d’art from Europe and beyond.

-Where to stay: Capitol Hill Hotel, Hotel Madera, The Morrow Hotel, and The St. Gregory Hotel.
+Where to stay: Capitol Hill Hotel, Hotel Madera, and The Morrow Hotel.

 Surf’s Up Like the Portuguese in Central California